Here's what could shake up the stock market this year - ExBulletin

 The prospect of significantly higher long-term interest rates could also slow the economy and push stock prices down.

+We don’t really know why the Yield on 10-year treasury bills remains relatively low at around 1.77% given the risks of rising rates and the fact that inflation is so high.
+Consumer prices jumped 7% over the past 12 months.

-“The bond market is a mystery now with inflation.
+“The bond market is a mystery now with where inflation is.
 I don’t think rates will stay at these levels,” said Steve Wyett, chief investment strategist at BOK Financial.

+Wyett added that investors need to keep an eye on Washington for the next midterm elections in November.
+Investors may be discounting the possibility of further stalls on stimulus efforts if Democrats lose control of the House and Senate, as some political pundits are predicting.

 “We could have volatility in the markets midway through, but that’s not in the forecast yet,” Wyett said.